mcquo011/Regex-Tutorial/README.md

   ## Description

   Check out my [gist](https://github.com/mcquo011/Regex-Tutorial/blob/main/develop/regex-gist.md) describing the regular expression (regex) for matching email addresses.
 In this gist we'll break down the different components of the regex and provide examples of how it can be used.
-Whether you're building a contact form for your website or validating email addresses in your application, understanding how to use regex for email validation can be a valuable skill to have in your toolkit.
+Whether you're building a contact form for your website or validating email addresses in your application, understanding how to use regex for email validation can be a valuable skill to have.

   ## Usage